Battle of Gonzales: Prelude

-Ponton anticipated that Ugartechea would send more troops to force the return of the loaned cannon.
+Ponton anticipated that Ugartechea would send more troops to force the return of the lent cannon.
 As soon as the first group of soldiers left Gonzales, Ponton sent a messenger to the closest town, Mina, to request help.
 Word quickly spread that up to 300 soldiers were expected to march on Gonzales.
 Stephen F. Austin, one of the most respected men in Texas and the de facto leader of the settlers, sent messengers to inform surrounding communities of the situation.
 Austin cautioned Texians to remain on the defensive, as any unprovoked attacks against Mexican forces could limit the support Texians might receive from the United States if war officially began.

-On September 27, 1835, a detachment of 100 dragoons, led by lieutenant Francisco de Castañeda, left San Antonio de Béxar, carrying an official order for Ponton to return the cannon.
+On September 27, 1835, a detachment of 100 dragoons of the Segunda Compañía Volante de San Carlos de Álamo de Parras, led by Lieutenant Francisco de Castañeda, left San Antonio de Béxar, carrying an official order for Ponton to return the cannon.
 Castañeda had been instructed to avoid using force if possible.
 When the troops neared Gonzales on September 29, they found that the settlers had removed the ferry and all other boats from the Guadalupe River.
-On the other side of the swiftly moving river waited eighteen Texians.
-Albert Martin, captain of the Gonzales Texian Militia company, informed the soldiers that Ponton was out of town, and until his return the army must remain on the west side of the river.
+On the other side of the swiftly moving river waited 18 Texians.
+Albert Martin, captain of the Gonzales Texian Militia company, informed the soldiers that Ponton was out of town, and until his return, the army must remain on the west side of the river.

 With no easy way to cross the river, Castañeda and his men made camp at the highest ground in the area, about 300 yd from the river.
 Three Texians hurried to bury the cannon, while others traveled to nearby communities to ask for assistance.
 By the end of the day, more than 80 men had arrived from Fayette and Columbus.
 Texian Militia companies generally elected their own leaders, and the men now gathered in Gonzales invoked their right to choose their own captain rather than report to Martin.
 John Henry Moore of Fayette was elected leader, with Joseph Washington Elliot Wallace and Edward Burleson, both of Columbus, respectively elected second and third in command.